MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/SalesforceReports.md

 > Some capabilities may be present in one product but not others due to deployment schedules and host-specific capabilities.

 >[!Note]
 > We are aware of ending support for certain Salesforce API versions.
-Once we are ready to share details around upgrading the API versions that this connector uses, we will publish in the [release plans](/dynamics365/release-plans/).
+Once we're ready to share details around upgrading the API versions that this connector uses, we'll publish in the [release plans](/dynamics365/release-plans/).

 >[!Warning]
 > By default, Salesforce does not support Internet Explorer 11, which is used as part of the authentication experience to online services in Power Query Desktop.
 Please opt-in for [extended support for accessing Lightning Experience Using Microsoft Internet Explorer 11](https://help.salesforce.com/articleView?id=000333934&type=1&mode=1).
 You may also want to review Salesforce documentation on [configuring Internet Explorer](https://developer.salesforce.com/docs/atlas.en-us.salesforce_supported_browsers_cheatsheet.meta/salesforce_supported_browsers_cheatsheet/getstart_browser_ie.htm).
 At this time, users will be impaired from authenticating, but stored credentials should continue to work until their existing authentication tokens expire.
 To resolve this, go to [Enabling Microsoft Edge (Chromium) for OAuth Authentication in Power BI Desktop](../oauth-edge-chromium.md).